bitrix24/b24restdocs/api-reference/chat-bots/messages/imbot-chat-send-typing.md

-# Send Typing Indicator "Chat-bot is typing a message..." imbot.chat.sendTyping
+# Send the "Chat-bot is typing a message..." imbot.chat.sendTyping

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not indicated
+- parameter requirements are not indicated
-- examples missing
+- examples are missing
-- success response not provided
+- success response is absent
-- error response not provided
+- error response is absent
-- links to yet-to-be-created pages not specified
+- links to pages that have not yet been created are not provided

 {% endnote %}